privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 ### Account leaf

-Let us observe the proof for the modification of account nonce.
+Let us observe the proof for the modification of the account nonce.
 Let us assume there is only one account stored in the trie.
-We change nonce for this account from 0 to 1.
+We change the nonce for this account from 0 to 1.

-Account leaf occupies 8 rows.
+An account leaf occupies 8 rows.
 Thus, in our example, where there is only one account in the trie, our circuit will only have 8 rows.

 Contrary as in the branch rows, the `S` and `C` leaves are not positioned parallel to each